 - Supporting people to manage difficult family situations

 I also run ongoing coaching groups for anyone who is self-employed, freelance, or solopreneur.
-Low-cost no-obligation taster sessions will be running in Stroud and Bristol in January 2016.
+To enable you to try out this approach I fun regular low-cost, no-obligation taster sessions.
 For details see http://opentoquestion.com.